As you explore business VoIP solutions, you’ve likely noticed a phrase continually popping up:

 To learn more about the differences between cloud PBX and SIP trunking, read our PBX vs. SIP article.

-Though the most obvious reason to switch to hosted PBX is the communications cost savings it offers (an average cost savings of 50-70%), there are numerous additional benefits to choosing a cloud-based business phone platform.
+Though the most obvious reason to switch to hosted PBX is the communications cost savings it offers (an average cost savings of 50-70%), there are numerous additional benefits to choosing a cloud-based business phone service.

 First, your employees will benefit from the change just as much — if not more — than your customers.